angelo-wf/SnesJs/README.md

 ## Note

-I am not sure how much further I want to go with this emulator.
+I don't think I will continue working on this Javascript emulator.

 Although it is a nice proof of concept, not being able to run at full speed (on my hardware) makes working on it quite annoying.
-I originally started it because my Javascript NES emulator ([here](https://github.com/elzo-d/NesJs)) ran full speed (on my hardware) quite easily, even though it it not really optimized at all.
+I originally started it because my Javascript NES emulator ([here](https://github.com/elzo-d/NesJs)) ran full speed (on my hardware) quite easily, even though it it not really optimised at all.
 This made me think emulating the SNES full speed might be possible as well.
 This however does not seem to be the case.

-Additionally, I am not sure how to debug and fix certain issues.
-Also, some (most?) of the issues are probably because of it not being cycle accurate, and trying to make it cycle accurate would most likely make it even slower.
-I am still thinking about at least finishing up the DSP somewhat (so games actually sound somewhat proper instead of what they sound like now), and maybe trying to fix some of the bigger bugs.
+I have instead decided to work on a SNES emulator in C, over [here](https://github.com/elzo-d/ElzSnes).
+It has better performance (although still not all that good, but at least it runs full speed) and some of the bugs and shortcomings this emulator has are not present in the C version.
+I might look into using Emscripten to have that core run in the browser and use it in this emulator, instead of using the current all-Javascript core.

 ## About

-This is my attempt at making a SNES emulator in Javascript.
-It is currently able to run some of the earlier games in the library, but without proper sound, and (at least on a 5th gen Core i5) not at full speed.
+This was my attempt at making a SNES emulator in Javascript.
+It is currently able to run some of the earlier games in the library with mostly correct audio.
+It is however extremely slow, on a 5th gen Core i5 it is not able to run at full speed.
+Even on systems where it is able to run at full speed it would still use way more CPU than a SNES emulator should really take.

 The 65816 CPU is fully functional, but emulation mode is not supported.
 It is also not cycle-accurate.